pg-dev-git/foss_analytics_toolkit/README.md

 You need to install *Windows Terminal* from the Microsoft App Store.
 There are colors and functions in the app that won't work in command prompt.
 You can get it here: https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701

 Also, make sure you have the Visual C++ Redist installed.
 Get it from here: https://aka.ms/vs/16/release/vc_redist.x64.exe

+#### Python:
+The recommended version of Python is 3.9 but you can use 3.8 too.
+Python 3.10 won't work at the moment.

+You can run "python3.9 -m pip install -r requirements.txt" to install the required dependencies for the tool to run properly.
 #### ----------------------------------------------------------------------------------------------------------------

 After installing Windows Terminal, reboot and now you should have an option to open the terminal when you right click inside a directory.